SandovalAguilar/resume/README.md

 ### Projects

 Jul 2023\
-**Grouped frequency distribution table package in Python.** A Python package which generates a grouped frequency distribution table and calculates measures of central tendency and dispersion from a dataset.
+**Grouped frequency distribution table package in Python.** A Python package that generates a grouped frequency distribution table and calculates measures of central tendency and dispersion from a dataset by using scientific computing tools such as NumPy.

 Jan 2023\
-**Calorie and weight calculator.** A calculator which predicts the weight gain (or loss) of a person based on their average calorie intake by using machine learning tools.
+**Calorie and weight calculator.** A calculator that predicts the weight gain (or loss) of a person based on their average calorie intake by using machine learning tools such as Scikit-learn, NumPy and Pandas.

-Oct 2022\
-**Exploratory data analysis from MisProfesores.com.** Performed an EDA based on the data from the site MisProfesores.com, which was obtained by using web scraping tools such as BeautifulSoup and RegEx.
+[comment]: <### Oct 2022\ **Exploratory data analysis from MisProfesores.com.** Performed an EDA based on the data from the site MisProfesores.com, which was obtained by using web scraping tools such as BeautifulSoup and RegEx.>

 ### Extracurricular

 Aug 2023 - Present\
-**SAP delegate member (Sociedad Académica de Programadores)**, Facultad de Ciencias Físico Matemáticas, UANL, San Nicolás de los Garza.
+**Sociedad Académica de Programadores**, Facultad de Ciencias Físico Matemáticas, UANL, San Nicolás de los Garza.
 Contributed as a content developer for the university programming community.

 [comment]: <### Programming languages and technologies  **Programming**: Python, SQL, C, C++, R and Bash.\ **Python libraries**: Pandas, Matplotlib, SciKit-Learn, BeautifulSoup, RegEx and NumPy.\ **Other**: Linux/CLI, Excel, LaTeX and Git/Github.>